Yankees–Red Sox rivalry: 2004: Red Sox win World Series

 In an effort to build up their lineup, the Red Sox set up a potential deal that would send Texas Rangers SS and reigning AL MVP Alex Rodriguez to Boston and Manny Ramírez and other players to Texas.
 The deal eventually fell through after Rodriguez indicated he would not go against the MLBPA, which opposed a proposed renegotiation that would have potentially reduced Rodríguez's earnings in the later years of his contract.
 A freak off-season basketball injury to Aaron Boone, just months removed from his historic home run, had Yankees management looking at possible options to replace him.
 Despite being courted by Boston for nearly three months, Rodriguez was traded to New York.

 That year, the Red Sox won an eventful season series against the Yankees, 11–8.
 A 13-inning comeback win for the Yankees on July 1 was punctuated by a catch from Jeter, who ran and dove into the stands at full speed and came out with facial lacerations when Trot Nixon hit a pop up in an area deep behind third base.
 On July 24, Jason Varitek shoved his glove into the face of Rodriguez after Rodriguez was hit by a pitch from Bronson Arroyo, causing a bench-clearing brawl.
 Though he was ejected (along with Rodriguez) from the game following the incident, the moment sparked Boston to an 11–10 come-from-behind victory.
+After a 6–4 loss on September 24 in which he gave up 5 runs, Pedro Martínez told media "I just tip my hat and call the Yankees my daddy".
+This would lead Yankees fans to taunt Pedro with "who's your Daddy" chants for the remainder of his career.
 The Red Sox finished second to the Yankees in the AL East for the seventh straight season.
 Both teams would advance to the ALCS for the second straight year.